abhisheksi20/Ecommerce-Clothing-/README.md

 # ECOMMERCE (Clothing)

-Welcome to our E-Commerce Project!
+Welcome to my E-Commerce Project!
 This project is a web-based application focusing on a simplified e-commerce platform.
 It's designed to showcase fundamental concepts of web development, including user authentication, product management, and real-time updates using WebSockets.

 ## Features:
 - **User Authentication:** Secure user accounts with sign-up, login, and logout functionality.